 Concierge practices also spare you time by treating matters in-house, when possible, rather than making you drive to a specialist.
 When it comes to standard procedures, like gynecology exams and mole removal, your concierge team should be able to assist.

 We call it “quarterbacking” – streamlining a conversation among your doctors and specialists so that everyone’s treatment cooperates in one healthy direction for you.

 Of course, there are other “pros” that vary from one practice to the next.
 But you get the idea — concierge medicine brings access and personalization that traditional practices rarely rival.

-The Drawbacks of Concierge Medicine
+The Cons of Concierge Medicine

-Concierge membership is not a substitute for insurance.
-Expect to have the same out-of-pocket expenses for specialist consultations, prescriptions, and hospital visits that you would expect with a traditional primary care doctor.
+Concierge membership is not a complete substitute for health insurance.
+Expect to have the same out-of-pocket expenses for specialist consultations, prescriptions, and hospital visits that you would with a traditional primary care doctor.

 To be clear, most concierge practices do accept insurance from many insurance carriers — not for membership but for treatment.
 That said, there are practices that accept fewer carriers than a traditional practice might, and many concierge offices aren’t working with Medicare or Tricare.